poetapp/documentation/rdd/separate-file-uploads.md

 The endpoint needs to support all types of file formats: audio, video, image, and text.
 More research will need to be done on this sepecifically for its own PR.

+For debugging purposes it would be good to store the resulting hash in the mongo db.

 ----

 ### node: update to new poet-js